-While the previously mentioned explanations for Godzilla’s repeated visits to Japan in the sequels work brilliantly for their respective films, the lack of explanation in the first film is, at least in my eyes, one of the reasons the film works – and continues to work – so effectively.
+While the previously mentioned explanations for Godzilla’s repeated visits to Japan in the sequels work brilliantly for their respective films, the lack of explanation in the first film is, at least in my eyes, one of the reasons the film worked — and continues to work — so effectively.
 When we, the audience, are presented with the revelation that the Rhedosaurus from Beast is simply hoping to seek out others of its own kind, the fear of the monster is reduced, if only a little, in our minds.
 We now understand the creature a little better, opening the door for sympathy to walk in and make the monster’s climactic death a tragic one.
 No such door opens for Godzilla.
-His appearance, his motivation, his very existence… all these remain disturbingly out of reach for the duration of the film.
+Answers regarding his advent, his motivation, and his very existence all remain disturbingly out of reach for the duration of the film.
 What mankind doesn’t understand, it fears… and the original Godzilla is a very fearful beast, indeed.

-Perhaps the beauty of how this fear of the unknown was handled in the film is the simple fact that such a fear is never mentioned.
+Perhaps the beauty of how this fear of the unknown was handled in the film is the simple fact that such a fear is never mentioned onscreen.
 The characters do not theorize on the possibilities of what drew Godzilla to their country, nor do they pontificate on the allegorical or potentially supernatural significance of his coming.
-This fear is certainly present, but not because it is directly stated to the audience.
+This fear is certainly present, but not because it’s directly stated to the audience.
 One only need watch the film to feel the overwhelming sense of dread that hangs over the city of Tokyo as Godzilla makes his presence known.
 The fear is in the atmosphere, the very air we breathe as we let the film wash over us.
-The fear is a feeling, a dramatic sense of doom and smallness in the face of a force that we, as mere mortals, cannot hope to understand.
+This fear becomes a very real feeling, a dramatic sense of doom and smallness in the face of a force that we, as mere mortals, cannot hope to understand.
 This is the genius of Godzilla, and of the men who made it.
-Through their story, in all its technical and artistic aspects – Honda’s directing, Tsuburaya’s effects, Ifukube’s chillingly haunting score – we too feel the dread.
+Through their story, in all its technical and artistic aspects — Honda’s directing, Tsuburaya’s effects, Ifukube’s chillingly haunting score — we too feel the dread.
 We feel the despair.
 We feel the fear of the unknown.

 One of the guiding principles of the GODZILLA NOVELIZATION PROJECT is to preserve and honor the intent, atmosphere, and tone that the creators of the films instilled into the various installments of the franchise.
-This has proven to be a challenge, but one that I am thrilled to be taking on.
+This has proven to be a challenge, but one that — as I mentioned above — I’m thrilled to be taking on.
 With such a varied series of films, covering a variety of sub-genres and tones, there will be ample opportunity to take a crack at writing in a variety of styles, and from many potential points of view, as the project continues into the future.

-However, despite the incredible amount of fun that this project has been – and will continue to be – to work on, I must confess that I often feel the weight of a tremendous legacy on my shoulders.
+However, despite the incredible amount of fun that this project has been to work on, I must confess that I often feel the weight of a tremendous legacy on my shoulders.
 A legacy that I love and respect, and one that I strive every day to honor through my work.
 And nowhere is that weight felt more than in my adaptation of the original Godzilla.

 Putting those emotions, those feelings, into words that allow you to be swept along with the story in the same way the film sweeps you along will be no easy task.
-However, despite the challenges involved (which also include research into the film’s script and shooting process, deleted scenes, storyboards, post-war economics and politics, the culture of Japan during the period, reading testimonies of A-bomb survivors and accounts from the victims of the Lucky Dragon #5 tragedy, among other things), it is a journey that I cannot wait to continue on.
-To have the opportunity to even attempt an undertaking such as this is not only exciting, but an honor beyond words.
-It is a task I don’t take lightly, and couldn’t be more thrilled to be doing.
-It is my hope that the novel that will someday emerge as a result of all this research and writing will honor the legacy and intent of one of world cinema’s finest moments, as well as the brilliant minds who gave it life over six decades ago.
+However, despite the challenges involved (which also include research into the film’s script and shooting process, deleted scenes, storyboards, post-war economics and politics, the culture of Japan during the period, reading testimonies of A-bomb survivors and accounts from the victims of the Lucky Dragon #5 tragedy, among other things), it’s a journey that I cannot wait to continue on.
+To have the opportunity to even attempt an undertaking such as this (as fan-made and unofficial as it may be) is not only exciting, but an honor beyond words.
+It’s a task I don’t take lightly, and it’s my hope that the full-length novel that will someday emerge as a result of all this research and writing will honor the legacy and intent of one of world cinema’s finest moments, as well as the brilliant minds who gave it life over six decades ago.